Develop a mining management plan

-Use these to document the status of remediation on an exploration site.
-An exploration remediation register must be submitted as an attachment to the mining management plan:
+Use this to document the status of rehabilitation on an exploration site.
+The disturbance tracking document must be submitted as an attachment to the mining management plan:

 Use these to prepare a mining management plan for an extractive minerals operation: